EQWorks/python-curriculum/01-immediate-applications-2.md

 ...     return z  # return the value of z
 ```

-Notice the second line inside the function body `from_x = str(from_x % 24)` being both a re-assignment, as well as having _itself_ referenced as apart of the right-hand-side expression.
+Notice the second line inside the function body `from_x = str(from_x % 24)` being both a re-assignment and having _itself_ referenced as a part of the right-hand-side expression.
 The right-hand side expression gets evaluated into a value and then assigned to the variable name on the left-hand side.

-Also as a subjective matter, and some more understanding of how values are being passed in and out of the function:
+Also as a subjective matter, and some more understanding of how values are being passed in and out of the function, it may also be defined as:

 ```python
 >>> def hours_from(x, y):
 ...     return str((x + y) % 24).zfill(2) + ':00'
 ```

-Just like assignment statements, the return statement follows a similar rule that the right-hand-side expression gets evaluated into a value before being returned.
+Like assignment statements, the return statement follows a similar rule that the right-hand-side expression gets evaluated into a value before being returned.

 Now, this function can be treated as a black box and visualized through a simple flowchart: